lsampaioweb/packer-proxmox-ubuntu-22-04-iso/README.md

 01 - Create the user that Packer will use. pveum user add packer@pve --firstname "Packer" --email "lsampaioweb@gmail.com" --comment "The user that Packer will use."

-02 - Create a password for the user. uuid pveum passwd packer@pve
+02 - Create a password for the user.
+Copy the valeu, we will use it later. uuid pveum passwd packer@pve

-03 - Create a token for the user. pveum user token add packer@pve packer --comment "The token that Packer will use."
+03 - Create a token for the user.
+Copy the value, we will use it later. pveum user token add packer@pve packer --comment "The token that Packer will use."

 04 - Create a role for the user and set the permissions.